 Personal selling throughout the sales cycle

-While the way companies break down or refer to the different stages of the sales cycle can vary, they typically follow a structure like this:
+While the way companies break down or refer to the different steps of personal selling cycle can vary (we’ve talked about what is a sales cycle/process – along with the sales process flowchart – in our previous post), they typically follow a structure like this:

 - Prospect.
-The first step in any sales process is usually to identify potential customers.
+What is the first step in the B2B personal selling process?
+It’s usually to identify potential customers.
 Upfront research ensures you’re reaching the right sort of prospects, ones who match your ideal customer profile (ICP) and will benefit the most from your product/service, naturally leading to personal selling.Bonus tip: Depending on your circumstances, you might want to use an account-based marketing approach and do some additional research to qualify leads at this stage.
 It’s more work, but it also means you can make the best use of your resources to carry out personal selling with prospects that are more likely to become customers.

 - Contact.
 In any kind of interaction, first impressions count.
+And it’s even more important with the personal selling process.
 In the initial outreach, it should be clear to the prospect that this message is 100% relevant to them.
 Using your research, your message should demonstrate that you know exactly who you’re reaching out to.
 At the same time, you can use questions to further qualify the prospect and identify any other issues that may not have come up in the initial research.

 - Offer.
 Once you’ve determined that the prospect is ready, it’s time to sell them on your product.
 With personal selling, this should feel less like a sales pitch and more like the recommendation of a trusted friend.
 Show them how the product helps them, addressing those biggest challenges you’ve uncovered.

 - Overcome objections.
-Many salespeople dread objections, but in personal selling you should actively encourage questions.
+Many salespeople dread objections, but in B2B personal selling, you should actively encourage questions.
 You want the prospect to be 100% convinced, and if they have any misconceptions (or legitimate concerns) you should be eager to hear about them so that you can clear them up.

 - Close.
+What is the last step?
 If you’ve followed the personal selling process up to this point, then you’re offering the right solution to the right person, and they should be tripping over themselves to buy it.
 However, there may be other stakeholders who need to approve the process.
 Talk about this with the prospect and provide them with any additional information they need to convince others.

 As many businesses try to reach as many people as possible, personal selling is a powerful differentiator.
 By showing a genuine interest in the prospect and their business, you can stand out from the competition and help prospects become happy, lifelong customers.

 While it takes time, developing skills such as active listening and empathy enables you to understand your customers on a whole new level and offer them a personalized pitch that’s 100% relevant to their needs.
-By applying this approach to every stage of the sales process, you’ll be able to close more deals with your best-fit customers — a win-win for both sides.
+By applying this approach to each one of the personal selling steps, you’ll be able to close more deals with your best-fit customers — a win-win for both sides.

 Want your outreach to have the personal touch?
-Reply allows you to personalize your messages at scale, from email and LinkedIn to SMS and WhatsApp.
+Reply allows you to personalize your messages at scale, from email and social media to SMS and WhatsApp.
 Try it out for yourself with a 14-day free trial.